CarlosRocha2507/CarlosRocha2507/README.md

 # 👨‍💻About me
-I'm a developer and team leader driven by curiosity and a deep passion for continuous learning.
+I'm a developer driven by curiosity and a deep passion for continuous learning.
 I believe there's always something new to explore, improve, or master — and that mindset is what keeps me moving forward every day.

 - 🔭 I’m currently working on **me.**